-SECTION 15-9-607.
+15-9-607.
 COLLECTION AND ENFORCEMENT BY SECURED PARTY.

-- (a) Collection and enforcement generally.
-If so agreed, and in any event after default, a secured party: - (1) may notify an account debtor or other person obligated on collateral to make payment or otherwise render performance to or for the benefit of the secured party; - (2) may take any proceeds to which the secured party is entitled under Section 15-9-311; - (3) may enforce the obligations of an account debtor or other person obligated on collateral and exercise the rights of the debtor with respect to the obligation of the account debtor or other person obligated on collateral to make payment or otherwise render performance to the debtor, and with respect to any property that secures the obligations of the account debtor or other person obligated on the collateral; - (b) Commercially reasonable collection and enforcement.
-A secured party shall proceed in a commercially reasonable manner if the secured party: - (1) undertakes to collect from or enforce an obligation of an account debtor or other person obligated on collateral; and - (2) is entitled to charge back uncollected collateral or otherwise to full or limited recourse against the debtor or a secondary obligor.
+- (a) [Collection and enforcement generally.]
+If so agreed, and in any event after default, a secured - party: (1) may notify an account debtor or other person obligated on collateral to make payment or otherwise render performance to or for the benefit of the secured party; - (2) may take any proceeds to which the secured party is entitled under 15-9-311; - (3) may enforce the obligations of an account debtor or other person obligated on collateral and exercise the rights of the debtor with respect to the obligation of the account debtor or other person obligated on collateral to make payment or otherwise render performance to the debtor, and with respect to any property that secures the obligations of the account debtor or other person obligated on the collateral;

+(b) [Commercially reasonable collection and enforcement.]
+A secured party shall proceed in a commercially reasonable manner if the secured party:

+(1) undertakes to collect from or enforce an obligation of an account debtor or other person obligated on collateral; and against the debtor or a secondary obligor.